perlpunk/perl5-module-meta/README.md

 The version should exactly match the version of the distribution.

+Newer versions should be above older versions.

-If you fixed a bug that was reported in a ticket/issue, mention the issue.
+If you fixed a bug that was reported in an issue, mention the issue.
-Vendors often create local patches for modules and, if they have time, create a ticket.
+Vendors often create local patches for modules and, if they have time, create an issue.
 If you fixed the issue and mention it in the changelog, vendors can more easily remove outdated patches.

 ## License